Providing Safe, Reliable, and Sustainable Energy Since 2011

 ABOUT THE OCI FAMILY OF COMPANIES

 OCISP, through its parent company, OCI Enterprises Inc., is a subsidiary of OCI Company Ltd, a global green energy and chemical conglomerate founded in 1959 in South Korea.
 OCI Company has developed a diversified portfolio of products and solutions for a broad spectrum of industries in the renewable energy sector, and it is one of the largest manufacturers of polysilicon, the raw material for solar cells, in the world.

-Another affiliate company, OCI Peroxygens, opened its facility in Decatur, Alabama in 2001.
+Another affiliated company, OCI Peroxygens, opened its facility in Decatur, Alabama in 2001.
 The plant manufactures sodium percarbonate products that are safely produced, high quality, and environmentally friendly.

 OCI Company Ltd., OCI Solar Power’s parent company, founded in Seoul, South Korea.
 The global company’s portfolio spans more than six decades in the fields of renewable energy, fine chemicals, insulation materials, and, most recently, bio.

 OCI Company Ltd. launches commercial production of 9-nine grade polysilicon and later offers 10-nine and 11-nine grade polysilicon as a primary raw material used by more than 50 leading PV solar companies around the world.

 OCI Company Ltd. becomes the world’s No. 1 polysilicon supplier, the raw material for solar cells.
 It remains one of the top largest manufacturers of polysilicon in the world.

 OCI Solar Power LLC (OCISP) is founded.